SERIES > Innocent Devil's Harem

 Opening the front door, I

-saw my sister resting her head against the steering wheel, her dark brown hair
+saw Serenity resting her head against the steering wheel, her dark brown hair

 disheveled, trying to control her breathing like she was on the verge of having